SecurityCRob/presentations/README.md

 - [Security Jeopardy - CIS Controls](https://github.com/SecurityCRob/presentations/blob/main/CIS_CCC_jeopardy1.pdf) - A game we ran at a conference around the CIS Controls
 - [CLE-ISS-2018 - Choose Your Own Disaster: The Curious Case of the Cloudy Conundrum](https://github.com/SecurityCRob/presentations/blob/main/CLE-ISS2018%20Choose_Your_Disaster.pdf) - A Mock Disaster Dave Russo and I ran about Cloud-based companies having a bad day at the CLE-ISS 2018
 - [CLE-ISS-2019 - Choose Your Own Disaster: Zippy Spacedirt and the Spiders from the Web](https://github.com/SecurityCRob/presentations/blob/main/CLE-ISS2019-Choose_Your_Disaster.pdf)
-- [Why you need to care about the CRA](https://github.com/SecurityCRob/presentations/blob/main/CMH%20OWASP%20Chapter-%20Why%20you%20need%20to%20care%20about%20the%20CRA.pdf) - a 2025 CMH OWASP Chapter meeting presentation I gave explaining the CRA to non-OSS, non-PSIRT folks.
+- [Why you need to care about the CRA](https://github.com/SecurityCRob/presentations/blob/main/Why%20you%20need%20to%20care%20about%20the%20CRA.pdf) - a presentation I gave explaining the CRA to non-OSS, non-PSIRT folks; given at April 2025 CMH OWASP & CLE ISC2 Meetings

 ## PSIRT Presentations